CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step1.md

 ### Task 3: Clauses in PostgreSQL

 In this task, we will use various clauses that let you to filter how your data is queried to you.
 A clause in PostgreSQL is a part of a query that lets you filter or customizes how you want your data to be queried to you.
 PostgreSQL queries are SQL functions that help us to access a particular set of records from a database table.
 We can request any information or data from the database using the clauses.
-In the following task we will use **select**, **from**, **Where**, **With**, **GROUP BY**, **HAVING**, **ORDER By** clauses to get the data from the database and observe how clauses will work for fetching the data.
+In the following task we will use **SELECT**, **FROM**, **WHERE**, **WITH**, **GROUP BY**, **HAVING**, **ORDER By** clauses to get the data from the database and observe how clauses will work for fetching the data.

 1. Run the following query to creates a new table **course** and insert the different values into the table.
 We will use this table in further steps for learning the clauses in PostgreSQL.